15/7/21

 Now you've got your images from the stock library or photographer, back them up!

-Setup a folder on your hard drive or server and store them all there.
+Set up a folder on your hard drive or server and store them all there.